otrv4/otrv4/otrv4.md

 authentication state.

-The way the client reacts to user input and to received messages depends on wheter the client has decided to allow version 3 and/or 4, if encryption is required and if it will advertise OTR support.
+The way the client reacts to user input and to received messages depends on whether the client has decided to allow version 3 and/or 4, if encryption is required and if it will advertise OTR support.

 ### Message state